knpuniversity/rest/knpu/episode1/patch.rst

         // ...
     }

-I made this route use the same ``updateAction`` function as the PUT route.
+I made this route to use the same ``updateAction`` function as the PUT route.
 That's not on accident: these two HTTP methods are so similar that I bet we can save some code by re-using the controller function.